 Poland is an increasingly attractive destination for FDI.
 We offer an excellent entry point for global companies looking to access the single EU market.
 There are many greenfield and brownfield investments.
-In 2012, total FDI positions in Poland totalled at EUR 178.3 billion.
-More than 87.6% of the total cumulative FDI in Poland are from the EU countries, particularly: Germany, Netherlands, France, Luxemburg, Italy, Spain.
+At the end of 2013, total FDI positions in Poland totalled at EUR 160.5 bn.
+The countries investing most intensively in Poland are from the EU.
+More 90.4% of the total cumulative FDI in Poland are from the EU countries, particularly: Germany, Netherlands, France Luxemburg, Spain, United Kingdom and Austria.

 Poland is the largest magnet for FDI in Central Europe.
 Our large and rapidly developing domestic market is an attractive feature however the country is increasingly being targeted as a trade hub for the region.
 Large companies think very carefully where to place strategic investment.
-IBM, Volkswagen, LG, Procter&Gamble, France Telecom, Siemens, GM and Samsung Electronics have all expanded their activity in Poland recently.
-According to the latest developments 2013 is the year of outstanding investment of EUR 40 million and 9000 job places made by the Amazon.
-The 3 new fulfilment centers in Poland are to be completed in August 2014.
+IBM, Volkswagen, LG, Procter&Gamble, France Telecom, Siemens, Cadbury and Sharp have all expanded their activity in Poland recently.
+According to the latest developments 2013 was the year of outstanding investment of EUR 40 million and 9000 job places made by the Amazon.
+There 3 new fulfilment centers in Poland are to be completed in August 2014.
+Most recently, we have been astonished by Volkswagen's decision to invest EUR 800 m in a new plant in Września.
+The investment is the largest automotive project in Europe in XXI century.